Skip to main content

 Emily Guimaraes led today’s morning devotional with a focus on gratitude.
 “One of the most helpful spiritual disciplines that I have ever undertaken comes from that admonition of Fred Rogers,” Guimaraes says to the group, “look for the helpers.”

-“In a situation where things are going wrong, look for the people who are trying to make a difference,” Guimaraes continues, “once we begin to open our eyes to the things that are right, we can’t stop seeing them.
+“In a situation where things are going wrong, look for the people who are trying to make a difference,” Guimaraes says, “once we begin to open our eyes to the things that are right, we can’t stop seeing them.
 And this is not an exhausting habit of mind.
 This is a restorative habit of mind, to shift our mindset, to look around for all the ways that we are provided for.”

 “One of the things that I encourage our patients,” Guimaraes continues, “is to experience the miracles of healing that happen in their bodies after surgery.
 Our bodies naturally move themselves back towards health.
 All the time.